open/close all folders

 - The Series Finale of As Told by Ginger features Mr. Gripling losing his fortune and being arrested for insider trading.

-- In The Venture Bros., Dr. Venture is constantly trying to keep his father's legacy afloat; it's heavily implied that he has eaten most of the money and most of his efforts rely on embezzlement, industrial theft and rent from his tenant, Orpheus.
+- Dr. Venture is constantly trying to keep his father's legacy afloat; it's heavily implied that he has eaten most of the money and most of his efforts rely on embezzlement, industrial theft and rent from his tenant, Orpheus.

 - Mr. Burns gets this in The Simpsons episode "The Old Man and the Lisa" after he discovers his stocks are all hopelessly out of date.
 Given that, as a rule, Status Quo Is God in Springfield, he works his way back up to a nine-figure net worth by the end of the episode by picking up recyclable litter.